bakery/doctor-jekyll/docs/getting-started.md

 ---
 # Getting started

-Describe how to get started
+Describe how to get started.